 Without natural lighting, a minimum of 2 lights would be required to light a green screen.

-Indoor green screening would require 4 lights minimum for best results 2 lighting the green screen and 2 lighting the subject.
+Indoor green screening would require 4 lights minimum for the best results 2 lights lighting the green screen and 2 lights lighting the subject.

 Always check your camera’s viewfinder to see the results of any lighting changes as you go.